dshepsis/BattleMaisonSearch/README.md

 Once this is done, said new array will contain only the data for sets that the given trainer actually uses.
 That array is then parsed out into a table, which is presented to the user.

-For more information, read the un-minified JavaScript files in the js folder.
+For more information, read the JavaScript files in the js folder.